senaite/senaite.core/src/senaite/core/tests/doctests/SampleTemplate.rst

 Services
 ^^^^^^^^

-Anbalysis Services can be assigned to the Template, so that they are automatically added when the sample is created.
+Analysis Services can be assigned to the Template, so that they are automatically added when the sample is created.

 Each service can be configured for a specific partition and if it should be